SilouFr/fursuit_dryer/README.md

 An open source model for a tool that can dry up to 2 fursuits simultaneously.

 ## Special thanks
 A very special thanks to the persons who made the super fursuit dryer at  [CesFur 2019](https://www.cesfur.org/en/).
-The one I built was largely inspired from them.
+The one I built was mainly inspired from them.

 Another special thanks to [Yashn37](https://twitter.com/Yashn37) who made all the 3D models using Blender.